 Will it Spread to the Unaffected Breast?

 It is unlikely that biofilm could spread to an unaffected breast.
-A biofilm usually forms when the implant is exposed to bacteria at the time the implant was initially placed.
+A biofilm usually forms when the implant is exposed to bacteria when the implant was initially placed.

 Treating the Affected Breast Implants